mathisonian/browser-man-switch/README.md

 python history-cleaner.py --chrome --time 7 --daemon
 ```

-This will cause the process to start in the background as a daemon, clearing my chrome history if I don't
-login for 7 or more days.
+This will cause the process to start in the background as a daemon, clearing your chrome history if chrome isn't used for 7 or more days.

 ### Options